zscialom/RL_Research/README.md

 For primary data, please use the following link: http://utstat.utoronto.ca/sjaimung/data/Nov-2014.zip

-There are totally 180 samples, with the entire November (18 trading days from Nov 3 to Nov 26) trading data for 10 stocks.
-There is no trading data on Nov 27 due to holiday reason, and the exchange closed early at 1pm est on Nov 28.
+There are totally 180 samples, with the entire November 2014 data for the following tickers: AMZN, EBAY, FB, GOOG, INTC, MSFT, MU, PCAR, SMH, VOD for every second of the trading day.

-The following table describe the structure of each data file:
+Each file contains a structure called LOB where each field has entries corresponding to one second of the trading day.
+The following table describes the structure of each data file:

 | Field | Description |
 | ------------- | ------------- |